 Ithaca is a medium-sized city located in the state of New York.
 With a population of 32,870 people and 18 associated neighborhoods, Ithaca is the 41st largest community in New York.
-Ithaca has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Ithaca has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Housing costs in Ithaca are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.